55,470

 The interior was substantially restored and rebuilt as part of the recent work.
 The interior alone represents at least $10,000 in materials, and this was not just a “seat covers and carpet” refresh.

 The interior presents as one of the strongest parts of the car.
-It has the feeling of a cabin that has been carefully brought back rather than simply cleaned up for sale.
+It has the feeling of a cabin that has been brought back rather than simply cleaned up for sale.
+The inner b-pillar material is not evenly adhered, which may be something you choose to leave as-is or switch out later.

 Mechanically, this Pontiac has received the kind of updates that support confident cruising.
 The owner estimates more than $6,000 in parts under the hood alone, plus labor.